 William received a Juris Doctor and Certificate in Advanced Legal Writing, Research and Drafting from Mercer University’s Walter F. George School of Law.
-While in law school, William participated in the Robert F. Wagner National Labor & Employment Law Moot Court Competition as both a team member and coach, and won the 2011 ABA-BNA Award for Excellence in the Study of Labor and Employment Law.
 William also received a Master of Business Administration from Mercer University’s Stetson School of Business.

 William received his undergraduate degree from Duke University, where he was a member of the football team.